DW0RKiN/Floating-point-Library-for-Z80/README.md

     mmmm 0000 .. mmmm 1000 => mmmm + 0
     mmmm 1001 .. mmmm 1111 => mmmm + 1

-finit.asm should be included as the first file.
+`finit.asm` must be included manually BEFORE first use, ideally as the first file.
+It contains only definitions of constants and does not store anything in memory.

-If a math operation needs to include another operation, it will do it itself.
+Macro files must also be included BEFORE first use.
+Ideally behind finit.asm.
+Even those that will not be used because they contain only definitions.

-But data files ( *.tab ) must be included manually!
+For example, if you need to use a DIV operation, you must include the fdiv.asm file anywhere.
+The DIV math operation needs to use MUL internally, so it includes the fmul.asm file itself.
+The library is designed for the fastest calculations, so it uses pre-calculated tables for division and multiplication.
+These must be completely divisible at 256 addresses.
+So the fdiv.tab file must also be included manually.
+The fmul.tab file will be included automatically in fdiv.tab.

-They must be aligned to the address divisible by 256.
+In short: if you need to use an `operation`, manually include the file `foperation.asm`, possibly `foperation.tab`.

-The natural logarithmic auxiliary tables (`fln.tab`) do not have a size divisible by 256.
+In binary16 floating-point format, the `fln.tab` (natural logarithmic auxiliary tables, part LN2_EXP) is not divisible by 256.
 It is best to include them last.

-The natural exponential function auxiliary tables (`fexp.tab`) do not have a size divisible by 256.
+In binary16 floating-point format, the `fexp.tab` (natural exponential function auxiliary tables) is not divisible by 256.
 It is best to include them last.

 ### Supported math functions and operations